WillLoughlin/GradeBook/README.md

 # GradeBook

 This GradeBook project is build using the Vaadin software.
 The backend code can be found with the path: src/main/java/com/example/application/views/main.
+To run this project enter the command mvnw while in the repository.
+It can take a minute to load the front end.

 ## Running the application